Mir-Md-Reduan/Motor-bike-Client/README.md

-# Make a Tourism Website
+# Make a Motor Bike show Room Website

 Live Site link: https://assignment-11-torism.web.app

-- Tourism Related Website
+- MOtor Cycle Related Website
-- It could be used for Tourism Owner.
+- It could be used for Motor Bike Owner.
-- Tourism owener can take Booking From Client.
+- Motor Bike owener can take Booking From Client.
-- Client can see the Tourism spot details and All Bookings.
+- Client can see the Motor Bike details and All Bookings.
-- Client can see the Price Per Person in a tour Planning.
+- Client can see the Price Of a bike.
+- Motor Bike owener can manage orders, bike products, admin.